brisbanemakerspace/bms-wiki/policies/fees.md

 ## Outside Hours Lockout Fee
 If you are locked out of the space during the day between 7am and 7pm, you can call the lockouts number or ask on Discord.
 If a volunteer is available, they will answer and can facilitate remote access at their discretion for free.

 If you are locked out of the space over night between 7pm and 7am, you can call the lockouts number.
-If a volunteer is available, they will answer and can facilitate remote access at their discretion for a fee.
-Between 7pm to midnight - $40, between midnight to 7am - $80.
+If a volunteer is available, they will answer and can facilitate remote access at their discretion for a fee:

+* Between 7pm to midnight - **$40**
+* between midnight to 7am - **$100**

 **Note:** the lockout service is available on a "best effort" basis meaning it may not be available at all times, especially in the early hours of the morning.
 It depends on the availability/willingness of our volunteers to respond.
+This fee is paid directly to the volunteer who responds (if any) for the inconvenience of being interrupted/woken up.

 ## Tool Usage Fees